robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "Thanks, Mum."
 <!-- vale off -->
 Mrs Harwood was one of Mum's patients.
 Her family had owned most of the land in the area years ago, but most of it had been sold to cover debts.
-She now lived on a small two-horse 'ranch', with an unsealed driveway and paint peeling off the front door.
+She lived on a small two-horse 'ranch' that she managed on her own, with an unsealed driveway and paint peeling off the front door.
+At 65, she looked more weatherbeaten and tougher than Graham

 Her sheepdog half-heartedly barked once as we entered then decided he'd done his bit and hobbled back under the kitchen table.